vfarjood/circular_container/README.md

 Any failing assertion will abort the program with an error message.

+---

-## 8. Contributing
+## Contributing

-- **Issues**: Please create GitHub issues describing bugs, steps to reproduce, or enhancement requests.
-- **Pull Requests**: We welcome additions, such as more robust error handling, improved iteration logic, or specialized ring-buffer operations.
+We welcome contributions!
+Here's how to get involved:
+1. Fork the repository and create a new branch.
+2. Add new features or bug fixes.
+3. Submit a pull request with a clear description of the changes.

+---

-## 9. License
+## License

-This project is distributed under the MIT License.
-See `LICENSE` for details.
+This project is licensed under the **MIT License**.
+See the [LICENSE](./LICENSE) file for details.

+---

+## Acknowledgments
+Thank you for using CircularContainer!
+If you have any feedback or feature requests, feel free to open an issue.